-(4) Mr. Clark was appointed President and Chief Operating Officer effective January 1, 2009 and President and Chief Financial Officer effective April 8, 2013.
+- (1) Principal positions are the positions held during 2014. - (2) Mr. Wise was appointed Chairman of the Board and Chief Executive Officer effective January 1, 2007. - (3) Mr. Clark was appointed President and Chief Operating Officer effective January 1, 2009 and President and Chief Financial Officer effective April 8, 2013. - (4) Mr. Mosch was appointed Executive Vice President effective January 1, 2009 and was additionally made Chief Operating Officer effective April 8, 2013. - (5) Mr. Size was appointed Senior Vice President effective January 1, 2007.
+Mr. Size was not an NEO in 2012. - (6) Mr. Sterkenburg was appointed Senior Vice President effective January 1, 2009.
+Mr. Sterkenburg is located in Germany and is paid in Euros.
+His salary, non-equity incentive plan compensation and all other compensation amounts have been converted from Euros to US dollars using the average rate of Euros to US dollars for the relevant year.

-- (5) Mr. Mosch was appointed Executive Vice President effective January 1, 2009 and was additionally made Chief Operating Officer effective April 8, 2013. - (6) Mr. Size was appointed Senior Vice President effective January 1, 2007.
-Mr. Size was not an NEO in 2012. - (7) Mr. Sterkenburg was appointed Senior Vice President effective January 1, 2009.
-Mr. Sterkenburg was not a NEO in 2011.
-Mr. Sterkenburg is located in Germany and is paid in Euro.
-His salary, non-equity incentive plan compensation and all other compensation amounts have been converted from Euro to US dollars using the average rate of Euros to US dollars for the relevant year. - (8) Represents the aggregate grant date fair value for PRSUs at target and RSUs granted in each respective year.
-The number of shares that could be granted upon the conversion of PRSUs upon lapse of restrictions thereon ranges from zero to a maximum of two times the target amount. - (9) Represents the grant date full fair value of compensation costs of stock options granted during the respective year for financial statement reporting purposes, using the Black-Scholes option pricing model.
-Assumptions used in the calculation of these amounts are included in Note 13, Equity, to the Company's Consolidated Financial Statements on Form 10-K. - (10) Amounts shown represent the Company's Annual Incentive Plan awards for services provided in 2013, 2012, and 2011 that were paid in cash and, for Mr. Jellison, include amounts deferred under the DSSP in 2012 and for Mr. Size amounts deferred under the DSSP in 2012.
-As of December 31, 2013, there were no earnings on outstanding non-equity incentive plan awards. - (11) Amounts shown are described in the All Other Compensation table that follows.
+- (7) Represents the aggregate grant date fair value for PRSUs at target and RSUs granted in each respective year.
+The number of shares that could be granted upon the conversion of PRSUs upon lapse of restrictions thereon ranges from zero to a maximum of two times the target amount. - (8) Represents the grant date full fair value of compensation costs of stock options granted during the respective year for financial statement reporting purposes, using the Black-Scholes option pricing model.
+Assumptions used in the calculation of these amounts are similar to those included in Note 13, Equity, to the Company's Consolidated Financial Statements on Form 10-K. - (9) Amounts shown represent the Company's Annual Incentive Plan awards for services provided in 2014, 2013, and 2012 that were paid in cash or deferred under the DSSP in 2015, 2014 and 2013 respectively.
+Messrs.
+Clark, Mosch and Size deferred under the DSSP in 2014. - (10) Amounts shown are described in the All Other Compensation table that follows.